 “You already know the end—the immense drama of the Lord Jestocost, seventh of his line, and how the cat-girl C’mell initiated the vast conspiracy.
 But you do not know the beginning, how the first Lord Jestocost got his name, because of the terror and inspiration which his mother, Lady Goroke, obtained from the famous real-life drama of the dog-girl D’joan.
 It is even less likely that you know the other story—the one behind D’joan.
 This story is sometimes mentioned as the matter of the ‘nameless witch,’ which is absurd, because she really had a name.
 The name was ‘Elaine,’ an ancient and forbidden one.”

-stuff and stuff666ties awesome books BTW Califormication cats comics death Delia Derbyshire design dogs ebooks evonne facebook blows family Finest Kind gah hilarious history horror kawaii kittens life love movies music news pets playlists science fiction She's Not There short stories stories The Live Lady of Down Town Things I didn't make up for 666ties travel Untitled Bruce Lee/Phil Dick Project video video games w00t work world horror writing WTF yay
+stuff and stuff666ties awesome books BTW Califormication cats chaffs comics death design ebooks evonne facebook blows family Finest Kind friends fuck gah hilarious horror kittens life love movies music news pets playlists science fiction She's Not There shimmer short stories stories The Live Lady of Down Town Things I didn't make up for 666ties travel Untitled Bruce Lee/Phil Dick Project video video games w00t work world horror writing WTF yay